MaxenceGiraud/MachineLearningAlgos/README.md

 ## Author
 [Maxence Giraud](https://github.com/MaxenceGiraud/)

+## How to
+Some examples on how to use the algorithms can be found in the file example.py

 ## Algoritms

 ### Machine Leaning
 - [x] KNN (classifier+regressor)
 - [x] LDA/QDA
 - [x] Logistic Regression (to refactor)
-- [x] Linear regression / Ridge regression
+- [x] Linear regression / Ridge regression (+classification todo)
+- [x] Naive Bayes (Bernoulli, Gaussian ??, Multinomial ??)
 - [ ] SVM
 - [ ] Decision Tree
 - [ ] Random Forest
 - [ ] Gradient Boosting
 - [ ] AdaBoost
-- [x] Naive Bayes (Bernoulli, Gaussian ??, Multinomial ??)
 - [ ] K-means
 - [ ] K-medoids
 ### Deep Leaning